limulus/limulus-dot-net/www/penumbra/journal/rust/index.md

   side-by-side.
 There is also a dropdown menu to select the resolution that the components will render.
 teaser: >-
-  Switching from JavaScript to Rust/WebAssembly has (unsuprisingly) significantly increased performance!
+  Switching from JavaScript to Rust/WebAssembly has (unsurprisingly) significantly increased performance!
 ---